e-muzi/biosensor-analysis-platform/README.md

 1.  **Prepare Test Kit**: Ensure your biosensor test kit has calibration strips on the left side of each pesticide test area.
 Each calibration strip contains 5 segments with known concentrations (0, 25, 50, 75, 100 µM for Acephate; 0, 50, 100, 150, 200 µM for Glyphosate; etc.).

-2.  **Capture/Upload**: Navigate to the 'Capture' screen to either take a photo with your device's camera or upload an existing image file of your test kit.
+2.  **Capture/Upload**: Navigate to the 'Capture' screen to either take a photo with your device's camera (automatically crops to test kit area) or upload an existing image file of your test kit.

 3.  **Analyze**: After uploading, the app will automatically analyze both the calibration strips and test areas.
 The green boxes show calibration strip segments, and cyan boxes show test areas.